UrielCh/ChromeDevToolsProtocol/proxy/README.md

 # cdp-reverter

-Generate Chrome DevTools Protocol Session code form a listen session.
+Generate Chrome DevTools Protocol Session code from a listen-to session.

-If you are using a hi-absrtraction Chrome automation framworks, and want to understand who it works, this is the project you need.
+If you use a hi-abstraction Chrome automation framework and want to understand how it works, this is the project you need.

 ## Usage